-On September 19, the 11th annual Boston Local Foods Fest will be held at the Rose F. Kennedy Greenway in Boston.
+On September 17, the 13th annual Boston Local Food Festival will be held at the Rose F. Kennedy Greenway in Boston.
 With food and produce vendors spanning four city blocks, you’ll be delighted to find bounties of local food and restaurants downtown.
 This free event will run from 11 AM to 5 PM, so get ready to eat, shop and discover local food from across New England!

 A bike ride around Boston is a simple and peaceful activity for locals and visitors alike to enjoy while the weather is still nice.
 There’s a bike path for everyone – whether you’re looking for a beginner-friendly path, Instagrammable views of the city, or historical landmarks.
 You can bring your own bike or rent a Blue Bike from one of the many docking stations around the Hub.

 What better way to appreciate September’s changing leaves and temperate weather than to take a walk on a gorgeous hiking trail?
 It’s safe to say Boston’s one of the best and most beautiful cities in the country, but our beloved Beantown is also surrounded by some absolutely stunning wilderness.
 From the more urban Emerald Necklace to the hilly paths of World’s End, explore the great outdoors at these ten gorgeous spots, perfect for hikers of all levels.
 Don’t forget to bring your camera with you because these gorgeous trails serve some equally gorgeous views!